 The Digital Futures track encourages researchers to consider and address the problems and possibilities which our current digital society provokes for our futures, so as to cultivate a digital future with opportunity for all.
 This track invites broad but meaningful interdisciplinary submissions which address our digital futures with an aim to recognise the challenges that lie ahead, and to disseminate the possibilities available to us via technology.

 - DISCo 2019 will be a three-day event for Digital Economy doctoral and early-career researchers, and will feature three main conference tracks: Digital Culture, Digital Society and Digital Futures.

 - Venue: De Vere Jubilee Conference Centre, University of Nottingham, Jubilee Campus, Nottingham, NG7 2TU (pictured below)

-- Times: The event will start at 2pm on 9 July and finish by 1pm on 12 July 2019
+- Dates and Times: The event will start at 2pm on 9 July and finish by 1pm on 12 July 2019

 - Delegate accommodation: 3 nights en-suite overnight accommodation will be provided for delegates on campus in the nearby Southwell Hall; a reduced rate will be offered for delegates who do not require accomodation

 - Website: den-disco.com

 - Registration fees: £340 full conference attendance (with accommodation), £195 full conference (without accommodation), £65 one-day attendance (without accommodation).

 - Keynote talks aligned to the three conference tracks